Valeriisht/eRNAi_project/docs/CONTRIBUTING.md

 - examples/: Usage examples.
   - Contains code examples that demonstrate how to use the framework.

+- requirements/: packages
+  - contains a set of minimum required packages

 - scripts/: Basic project scripts for execution.